LLMsLab/cookiecutter-ai-flock/{{cookiecutter.project_slug}}/README.md

 Certainly!
 Here's your updated message with the additional text:

-⚡⚡ This project has been created using the [Cookiecutter RAG](https://github.com/LLMsLab/ccookiecutter-genai-ml-ai) template.
-The following website provides information on how to use all the tools included in the project repository: [Cookiecutter RAG Template Docs](https://llmslab.github.io/ccookiecutter-genai-ml-ai/) ⚡⚡
+⚡⚡ This project has been created using the [Cookiecutter GenAI, ML & AI](https://github.com/LLMsLab/ccookiecutter-genai-ml-ai) template.
+The following website provides information on how to use all the tools included in the project repository: [Cookiecutter GenAI, ML & AI Template Docs](https://llmslab.github.io/ccookiecutter-genai-ml-ai/) ⚡⚡

 ## 📂 Directory Structure